 When we talk about VMware NSX (formerly VMware NSX-T Data Center), most of us think about abstracting management of the network away from the physical fabric thanks to NSX’s magic sauce and overlay networking capability via Geneve encapsulation.
-However, overlay networking isn’t always the primary use case, with a high volume of customers only opting for micro-segmentation only.
+However, overlay networking isn’t always the primary use case, with a high volume of customers opting for micro-segmentation only.

 Micro-Segmentation Only Deployment Process